 In January 2005, Andy was diagnosed with terminal cancer and told to get his affairs in order.
 Through that Winter and the following Spring he went through surgery, chemotherapy, and drastic dietary changes to fight the cancer.
 Happily, Andy has been cancer free since then.

 Andy's passion for the wonderful people of Liberia is what drives him.
-He currently works full time as the Executive Director for BESTWA in the U.S. with multiple trips each year to Liberia.
+He currently works full time as the Founder and Board Chair for BESTWA in the U.S. with multiple trips each year to Liberia.